-- Mr Juan Manuel González Serna: joint and several director of "GSU Found, S.L.". - Ms María Helena Antolín Raybaud: vice-chair of "Grupo Antolín Irausa, S.A.". - Mr Manuel Moreu Munaiz: president of "Seaplace, S.L."; director of "Tubacex, S.A.".
+Mr Juan Manuel González Serna: chairman of "GSU Found, S.L."; chairman of "Tuero Medioambiente, S.L."; director of "HM Hospitales 1989, S.A.".

-- Mr Xabier Sagredo Ormaza: chair of Bilbao Bizkaia Kutxa Fundación Bancaria Bilbao Bizkaia Kutxa Banku Fundazioa. - Ms Nicola Mary Brewer: director of "The Weir Group plc." - Ms Regina Helena Jorge Nunes: director of "Cielo S.A." - Mr Ángel Jesús Acebes Paniagua: sole director of "Doble A Estudios y Análisis, S.L.P.". - Ms Isabel García Tejerina: director of "Avanza Previsión Compañía de Seguros, S.A.".
+- Ms María Helena Antolín Raybaud: director of "Injat, S.L."; director of "Derivados Asfálticos Normalizados, S.A.". - Mr Manuel Moreu Munaiz: president of "Seaplace, S.L."; vice president of "Tubacex, S.A.". - Mr Xabier Sagredo Ormaza: chair of Bilbao Bizkaia Kutxa Fundación Bancaria Bilbao Bizkaia Kutxa Banku Fundazioa. - Ms Nicola Mary Brewer: director of "The Weir Group plc." - Ms Regina Helena Jorge Nunes: director of "Cielo S.A."; CEO of "RNA Capital Ltda.". - Mr Ángel Jesús Acebes Paniagua: sole director of "Doble A Estudios y Análisis, S.L.P.". - Ms Isabel García Tejerina: director of "Avanza Previsión Compañía de Seguros, S.A.".

-The profiles of the directors available in section C.1.3 of this report show other non-remunerated positions (e.g. memberships on the boards of trustees of foundations) that have not been included in the preceding table because they are not provided for in the drop-down list of the form.
+The profiles of the directors available in section C.I.3 of this report show other non-remunerated positions (e.g. memberships on the boards of trustees of foundations) that have not been included in the preceding table because they are not provided for in the drop-down list of the form.